ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Related Work

-A line of work closely related to our paper focuses not only on prediction but also on AI for cost-effective medicine.
-For instance, \citet{bejnordi2017diagnostic} showed DL leads to faster analysis of pathology laboratory results; \citet{komorowski2018artificial} proposed an ``AI clinician'' to learn optimal dosing strategies for treating sepsis; \citet{yu2023deep} focused on minimizing financial costs associated with laboratory testing while maximizing prediction accuracy.
+\textbf{AI Models for Healthcare.} There has been significant effort to apply ML to accurately predict clinical outcomes.
+Traditional methods (e.g., random forests, gradient boosting, and their variants \cite{breiman2001random,chen2016xgboost,agarwal22bHS,agarwal2023mdi}), along with deep learning (DL) have been used to predict pneumonia \cite{kang2020predicting}, and septic shock in the ICU \cite{wardi2021predicting}.
+Other works use interpretable models to provide diagnostic assistance in the ED such as identifying traumatic brain injury~\cite{kornblith2022predictability,tan2022fast}.
+Another closely related line of work is AI for cost-effective medicine.
+For instance, \citet{bejnordi2017diagnostic} showed DL led to faster analysis of pathology laboratory results; \citet{komorowski2018artificial} proposed an ``AI clinician'' to learn optimal dosing strategies for treating sepsis; \citet{yu2023deep} focused on minimizing financial costs associated with laboratory testing while maximizing prediction accuracy.
 Specifically, \citet{yu2023deep} used RL to sequentially select laboratory groups based on a patient's observed test results to optimize this (financial) cost-accuracy trade-off.
 They validated the accuracy and cost-effectiveness of their approach on multiple clinical tasks such as diagnosing kidney injury.
 Researchers have also begun to explore the use of large language models (LLMs) in medical applications.
-LLMs have been used to extract clinical concepts \cite{luo2022biogpt,Yang2022LargeLanguageModelEHR,yang2021clinical}, and facilitate medical question answering \cite{yagnik2024medlm,singhal2023expertlevel}.
-However, the integration of LLMs into ED workflows, particularly in addressing ED crowding, remains unexplored.
+LLMs have been used to extract clinical concepts \cite{yang2021clinical, luo2022biogpt,Yang2022LargeLanguageModelEHR}, and facilitate medical question answering \cite{singhal2023expertlevel,yagnik2024medlm}.